 15. You don’t have to feel guilty for leaving a life behind to travel.

 Many people feel guilty after quitting their jobs to travel and face the anxiety of finding a job when they return from the trip.
-I felt like I was letting my parents down when I first left Singapore eight years ago to travel and move abroad.
+I felt like I was letting my parents down when I first left Singapore eight years ago to move abroad.
 But I never let that get in my way and eventually even found my way to making a livelihood in travel.
 After realizing that I wasn’t going to stop traveling, my family learned to accept that this is my lifestyle and they now respect my way of life.

 16. Not everyone has it figured out.

 Almost everyone has problems — don’t assume that other people have an easier or harder life than you do.
 By thinking that success comes easier to certain people you’re limiting your own chances.
 All of us need to fight for our own success and happiness.

 17. Don’t over plan and leave room for surprises.

 While it’s wise to be prepared for a trip, some travelers can go overboard and research on every single detail of a destination.
 Forget about finding the most popular restaurant in town — sometimes the magic lies in discovering places and things for yourself.
 Go with the flow and see where it takes you — after all, isn’t that what travel is about?

 Let’s face it, we’ve all done it: we go to a undeveloped country and complain about the poor hygiene, the inefficient transportation network, and compare the country’s poor tourism infrastructure with what we have at home.
 Bringing our first-world expectations with us is often the biggest mistake we can make as travelers.
 That skews our perspective of a country and stops us from seeing beyond the superficial.

 19. There is no right or wrong way to travel.